Larisa-Antsifrova/se-school-hw03-testing/README.md

 - logging existing users in
 - showing current BTC to UAH rate to authorized users

+The db files are commited for example purposes.

 The homework's goal is:

 - to write unit and integration tests